PrairieLearn/PrairieLearn/docs/elements.md

 A `pl-multiple-choice` element selects **one** correct answer and zero or more incorrect answers and displays them in a random order as radio buttons.
+Duplicate answer choices (string equivalents) are not permitted in the `pl-multiple-choice` element, and an exception will be raised upon question generation if two (or more) choices are identical.

 #### Sample element